frozeman/feindura-flat-file-cms/plugins/contactForm/README.md

 if not,see <http://www.gnu.org/licenses/>.
 _____________________________________________

-### VERSION 1.0
+### VERSION 1.0.1

 ### AUTHOR
 Fabian Vogelsteller <http://frozeman.de>

 ### DESCRIPTION
-This plugin creates an contactform to send an email, it uses also a simple chapta protection
+This plugin creates an contactform to send an email, it uses also a simple captcha protection

 ### USAGE
 The contactForm plugin can be displayed in your website with the showPlugins('contactForm',$pageId) method from the feindura class (when activated in the page with the $pageId).